abirxdhack/Chat-ID-Bot-Pyro/README.md

-# Chat ID Echo Bot
+# Chat ID Bot Pyro

 ![Chat ID Echo Bot](https://img.shields.io/badge/Telegram-Bot-blue?logo=telegram)
 A simple and efficient Telegram bot that helps you fetch chat IDs for users, groups, channels, and bots instantly.

 ## 📖 Overview

-The **Chat ID Echo Bot** is a Telegram bot built with Python and the Telethon library.
+The **Chat ID Bot Pyro** is a Telegram bot built with Python and the Pyrofork library.
 It allows users to quickly retrieve the unique IDs of Telegram entities (users, groups, channels, and bots) by sharing them through a user-friendly keyboard interface.
 Whether you're a developer needing chat IDs for Telegram API interactions or a user managing groups and channels, this bot makes the process seamless.

 This project is maintained by [abirxdhack](https://github.com/abirxdhack)